-Prepaid expenses and other current assets of \$787,902 and \$430,360 at April 30, 2022 and 2021, respectively, consist primarily of costs paid for future services which will occur within a year.
-Prepaid expenses principally include prepayments in cash and equity instruments for consulting, public relations, business advisory services, insurance premiums, mining claim fees, drilling fees, easement fees, options fees, and mineral lease fees which are being amortized over the terms of their respective agreements.
+Prepaid expenses and other current assets of \$610,140 and \$787,902 at April 30, 2023 and 2022, respectively, consist primarily of costs paid for future services which will occur within a year.
+Prepaid expenses principally include prepayments in cash and equity instruments for consulting, public relations, business advisory services, insurance premiums, mining claim fees, easement fees, options fees, and mineral lease fees which are being amortized over the terms of their respective agreements.